will4skill/algo-review/README.md

 **Hint:**
 1 Convert the word list into an adjacencyList.
 To do this, compare each pair of words and use the first differing letter to determine the relative order of edges.
+2. Also, contruct a map of parents (indegrees) of each node as you contruct the adjList
 2. Topologically sort your graph

 ```javascript